Are you looking for information about ways to prevent sliced apples from turning brown?

 Here are very simple tips to help prevent apples from turning brown.

 As a mother, I know that when you put an apple in a child's lunch, (or in an adult lunch:)), you often find that the apple is returned home at the end of the day, in the lunch container, untouched.

 I use "Fruit Fresh" on occasion and I find it works well.
-Ascorbic acid such as "Fruit Fresh" can be purchased in most grocery stores, or you can order it online from Amazon.com (click on image at left).
+Ascorbic acid such as "Fruit Fresh" can be purchased in most grocery stores, or you can order it online at *Amazon.com (see below).

 This method (below) will work well for peeled slices of apples, and for apple slices with the fruit skin not removed from the apple.

 Sprinkle or Soak the Slices with Citrus Juice